Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally. But

 Three ways to biohack your biology

 Biohacking can be as rigid as a regime, or as loose as a personal preference.
-Some involve scientific testing, like the microbiome kit, while others you can do with the aid of an app, like sleep hacks.
-As well as this, there are three, main biohacking themes that hacks can fall into:
+Some involve scientific testing, like the microbiome kit.
+O

 Also called nutritional genomics, this is a scientific discipline that uses nutrition to improve physical and mental well-being.

-Most commonly used to reduce the risk of obesity, the process identifies the relationship between individual genetics and certain types of food.
+Most commonly used to reduce the risk of obesity, the process identifies the relationship between individual genetics and food.
 This analysis can reduce diet-related illnesses and is used to develop personalised nutritional treatments.
-On a very basic level, this biohack can find the foods that make you happy, while making sure to keep you healthy.
+On a basic level, this biohack can find the foods that make you happy and healthy.

 Grinders are extreme biohackers who physically alter their bodies with cybernetic devices, or use chemical stimulants to enhance their functionality.